julifurjes/depression_analysis/README.md

 ## **Project Overview**

-In this project, we apply **Mixed-Effects Models** to a longitudinal dataset to investigate how variables such as gender, education level, and age affect depression scores across different time points.
+In this project, I apply these models to a longitudinal dataset to investigate how variables such as gender, education level, and age affect depression scores across different time points.
 The analysis helps us capture both **within-subject** and **between-subject** variability in depression patterns.

 The key steps include:
 - Preparing and cleaning the dataset.
-- Fitting mixed-effects models for three time points of depression scores (`Score_Depressao_T0`, `Score_Depressao_T1`, and `Score_Depressao_T3`).
+- Fitting the models for three time points of depression scores (`Score_Depressao_T0`, `Score_Depressao_T1`, and `Score_Depressao_T3`).
+- Analyzing the outcome:
-- Analyzing fixed effects (demographic variables) and random effects (subject variability).
+    - **Mixed Effects Model**: fixed effects (demographic variables) and random effects (subject variability).
+    - **XG Boost**: feature importance of the demographic and subject ID columns.

 > **Note**: Due to **GDPR** (General Data Protection Regulation), the dataset used in this project cannot be publicly uploaded.
 If you'd like to replicate the analysis, you must add the dataset locally.